 Now that you’ve submitted your application to UCAS, a huge feat in itself, you’re still not quite finished!
-Universities will be responding to your application over the next few months and you’ll need to decide where you will actually be studying from this September.
+Universities will be responding to your application over the next few months and you’ll need to decide where you will actually be studying from in September.

 Making your decision

-Universities will be running offer holder days and more open days for you to experience life as a student.
+Universities will be running 'offer holder' days and more open days for you to experience life as a student.
 As you will have narrowed down your original search to 5 choices, why not visit them again and make sure you take in everything they have to offer you and ask any questions you have.

-And read up more on your chosen courses.
+Read up more on your chosen courses.
 What career paths are available to you?
 Are there optional modules that suit your interests?
 Three years of hard work is a lot more satisfying if you find the subject interesting and can picture where it could take you.

 What if I’ve decided I’m not happy with my choices?

 A lot can change in a few months.
 Maybe you’re not quite sure about a town-based university?
 Maybe you’re thinking a bit more about the future and you want to choose a more specific course that will help you in your career?
 Your idea of your perfect university can change, and that's all right.

 Whatever the reason for your change of mind, there are still options available to you.
 UCAS Extra opens on the 25 February, this allows your to add options if you decline your original offers.
 Once you have found a course that you want, speak with the university to double check that they are available in Extra and then submit your choice.

 It then works exactly like UCAS Track, either accept the offer if one is made or decline it and find another course.
 You can do this as many times as you need to until you find the right place for you, it doesn’t close until July so you have plenty of time.